 Travelling around Greece

-Many drivers in Greece are erratic and aggressive in nature, making it one of the most dangerous countries in Europe to drive in.
+Many drivers in Greece are erratic and aggressive in nature, making it one of the most dangerous countries in Europe to drive in with one of EU's highest road fatality rates.
 You should be wary of this when travelling and drive defensively.
 It is recommended that you avoid congested areas or driving during peak hours, as the situation on the roads can be dangerous.